 The methodology starts with assessments based on maturity models and includes specific steps for improvement that include change management and learning.
 This program includes active engagement, collaboration, and sharing by the participating utilities.
 It enables these utilities to achieve performance goals with repeatable, common-sense techniques tailored to the water sector.

-A "wise" organization has the capability to:
+A "WISE" organization has the capability to:

-Interested in becoming a WEF WISE Utility Partner?
+Interested in becoming a WEF WISE Utility?

 Below is a list of the most common questions related to the WISE program.

 1. What is the history of the program?

 The first UAIM workshop was held at the 2017 Utility Management Conference.
 During the first two years of the project (2017 – 2019), the focus was on documenting different business processes in a consistent format (BPMN 2.0).
 Several business process models were developed independently by different utilities and posted to the Water Sector Value Model.
 In 2019, the project was extended by two years under the sponsorship of WRF.
 During this two-year period, the scope of the project was split into two “tracks”: utilities continued with independent business process modeling in Track 1, and Track 2 included collaborative work on topics of common interest: Developing Asset Management Plans, CIP Planning, CIP Delivery, and Enterprise Risk Management.
 During the last year (2020 – 2021), three additional topics were added to Track 2: Workforce, Organizational Culture, and Change Management.

 2. How does WISE work?